Need a Criminal Law lawyer in SA?

 Many drug offences in South Australia fall under the Controlled Substances Act 1984.
 There are also drug offences under the Summary Offences Act 1953.
 This article deals with drug offences in South Australia.

-The possessor must know the drug is in their custody and control and that it’s an illegal drug, although it isn’t necessary to know precisely what drug it is.
+'Possession' of a drug occurs when a person knowingly has control of a drug.
+Possession includes 'joint possession' (where more than one person is involved).
+The possessor must know the drug is in their custody and control and that it's an illegal drug, although it isn't necessary to know precisely what drug it is.

-‘Supplying’ means providing or distributing a drug to another person, or offering to do so, and includes supplying to friends on a social basis.
+'Supplying' means providing or distributing a drug to another person, or offering to do so, and includes supplying to friends on a social basis.
 A person may be guilty of supply even if no payment is received.
+Supply charges are among the most serious drug offences in South Australia and can result in substantial prison sentences.

-‘Prescribed equipment’ in relation to drug offences in South Australia is equipment for hydroponic cannabis cultivation or manufacturing controlled drugs, or instructions for doing so.
+'Prescribed equipment' in relation to drug offences in South Australia is equipment for hydroponic cannabis cultivation or manufacturing controlled drugs, or instructions for doing so.
 The maximum penalty for possession of prescribed equipment is $10,000 and/or two years imprisonment.
-‘Equipment’ means anything used either for preparing to smoke, consume or administer, or for actually smoking, consuming or administering, a controlled drug (except syringes or needles).

-Cultivation drug offences in South Australia
+Cultivation Drug Offences in South Australia

 It is an offence to cultivate an illicit drug in South Australia.
+'Cultivate' means to:

 • plant or transplant any plant cutting, seed or seedling